papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 A connected acyclic graph is termed as Tree.

-So, in any graph if we explore BFS, the edges that actually used will form a tree and this called a BFS tree. and remaining edges are called non tree edges
+So, in any graph if we explore BFS, the edges that are actually used will form a tree and this called a BFS tree. and remaining edges are called non tree edges

-So, having a cycle is equivalent to find a non tree edge while doing bfs.
+So, having a cycle is equivalent to finding a non tree edge while doing bfs.

 We can use DFS as well to find the cycles.